alexnavtt/ros_bridge_grpc/README.md

     - "std_msgs/Header"
 ```

-Once you have all your desired message packages properly configured, navigate to the `scripts` folder in this repo and run
+Once you have all your desired message packages properly configured, navigate to the `docker` folder in this repo and run

 ```bash
 source build.sh <path/to/your/config/file>